Gaia Sagrada Work Exchange Program

-- 75 hours required per retreat – 5 hours per day of work hours x 15 days
+- 75 hours of work required per retreat – 5 hours per day of work hours x 15 days

-- This is not just a punch the clock and check out kind of job.
-You will be assigned tasks each day but outside of that and not included in your hours it is required that you interact with the guests, be there for them emotionally as they go through their processes, and love them up while they heal.
-If you have ever wanted to be a healer, counselor, and helper to others, this is a chance to hone your skills.
+- This is not a punch the clock and check out kind of job.
+You will be assigned tasks each day but outside of that and not included in your hours it is required that you interact with the guests, be there for them emotionally as they go through their processes, and provide them with love and support while they heal.
 You will be scheduled for most of your hours every day, but sometimes you will need to take initiative to get the hours you need by doing extra tasks.
-There is ALWAYS something to do!
+There is always something to do!

-- Pay a $200 deposit to secure your volunteer position upon being offered a role.
-You get the full deposit back at the end of your stay.
-We only keep the deposit if you don’t fulfill the requirements of the role while you are here.
+- Pay a $200 deposit to secure your volunteer position upon being offered a spot.
+You will receive the full deposit back at the end of your stay.
+We only keep the deposit if you don’t fulfil the requirements of the role while you are here.

 Work Exchange Benefits

-- Dormitory housing, comfy BIG beds in nice, modern housing
+- Dormitory housing, comfy beds in nice, modern housing

 - Hot showers 24 hours a day